Citi Personal Wealth Management

 Citi® Personal Wealth Management is the wealth management business of Citi® group Inc. Citi® group is the well-known Wall Street financial institution that also does investment banking, retail banking, and a range of other financial businesses.
 Citi® group is the third-largest banking institution in the world.
 The current Citi® group business is a result of a 1998 merger between Citi® corp and Travelers Group.
 At the time, it was the world’s largest financial services organization.
-Clearly, Citi® group is known for its scale and presence.
+Clearly, the Citi® group is known for its scale and presence.
 If you are someone with $10 million or more in liquid assets, then check this guide on choosing the best financial advisor.

 There are also boutique firms like Pillar Wealth Management that focus only on wealth management and cater to individuals and families with $5 million to $500 million in liquid investible assets.
 Selecting a wealth management firm to work with should be a careful decision.
 After all, you will likely work with that firm for a few years or even decades.
 A significant amount of money will also be at stake.

 In this guide, we will discuss Citi® Personal Wealth Management background.
-We will look at services offered by Citi® Personal Wealth Management.
+We will look at services offered by Citi® Personal Wealth Management that you can access.
 We will also touch upon the important topic of Citi® Personal Wealth Management investment philosophy.
-And finally, we will offer sometips for choosing a top financial planner.
+And finally, we will offer some tips for choosing a top financial planner.